 Could be the Trope Namer.
 After disobeying orders in Afghanistan, Major Sheppard is literally reassigned to Antarctica: sent to McMurdo as a helicopter taxi driver.
 Of course, he's The Hero of the show.
 Reassignment Backfire within the first half of the show's pilot and a one-way ticket to the lost city of Atlantis.

-And McKay, who later became Atlantis' chief science officer, appeared on SG-1 and was reassigned to Siberia to work on a Naquadah generator they were developing for failing at empathy and tact (and thinking he was better than Sam Carter).
+And McKay, who later became Atlantis' chief science officer, appeared on SG-1 and was reassigned to Siberia to work on a Naquadah generator they were developing because McKay fails at empathy and tact (and for thinking he was better than Sam Carter).
 He's gotten better (comparatively) at those things since he got to Atlantis.

 A CIA Agent acquaintance of Colonel Jack O'Neill named Burke ended up being sent to Honduras as a form of exile because he allegedly turned traitor.
 In actuality, he took the fall to cover up his fellow agent, Woods' true status as a traitor (as well as having to kill Woods for it out of self defense) in order to ensure that Cindy Woods, Woods' wife, got the pension after his death, so in this particular case, the reason is because of No Good Deed Goes Unpunished.
 Once O'Neill learns the full truth, he promises to get Burke transferred to a better place.